FrankFrankUltimate/ffu-gothic/README.md

-# FrankFrankUltimate Gothic
+# FrankFrankUltimate Gothic and Mono
-A font I made mainly for myself.
+Fonts I made mainly for myself.